spidernet-io/spiderpool/docs/usage/reserved-ip.md

 ### Clean up

-Clean the relevant resources so that we can run this tutorial again.
+Clean the relevant resources so that you can run this tutorial again.

 ```bash
 kubectl delete \